olitrussle/blog/_posts/2017-06-02-different-types-of-mortgages.md

 ---
 published: true
 layout: post
-title: What Are The Different Types Of Mortgages?
+title: What Are The Different Types Of Mortgage?
 excerpt: >-
   When you’re looking for a mortgage, you’ll see there’s options available to suit your circumstances.
 It’s a good idea to know how each type of mortgage